Calculation of the Vacuum Energy Density using Zeta Function Regularization

-which (just by visual inspection) indicates negligible contribution (in the order of $ 10^{-29} $ J/m$^3$) towards the vacuum energy density and hence will not be further considered in the calculations that follows. \\
+The vacuum energy density contributions of the relativistic massless photon and gluon particles are considered to be zero and hence will not be further considered in the calculations that follows.
+This can also be concluded from the equation of state for a relativistic particle \cite{Gueorguiev-2020} (page 8). \\

-The expectation value of vacuum energy densities for the 15 free massive quantum fields of the Standard Model (with their associated particle masses \cite{Zyla-2020}) are tabulated below and one can see that the total expectation value of the vacuum energy density \textit{does not diverge}, is positive and nearly zero.
-In fact, we obtain a positive value of $ \hat{\rho}_{vac} = 4.28\times 10^{-10} $ J/m$^3$ and a corresponding CC value of $\Lambda = 3.45 \times 10^{-66}$ eV$^2$ using \cite{Carroll-2000} (Eqn 14)
+The total expectation value of the vacuum energy density can be obtained by summing over the free massive quantum fields of the Standard Model (represented by the index $i$), with their associated particle masses \cite{Zyla-2020}:

-where $G$ is Newton's gravitational constant. \\ \\ This result agrees very well with the value obtained from the large scale cosmological observations of approximately $ 5.26\times10^{-10} $ J/m$^3$ ($\Lambda = (4.24\pm0.11) \times 10^{-66}$ eV$^2$) \cite{Planck Collaboration2018}.
-This close agreement between theory and observational data essentially confirms that vacuum has very little energy content leading to an almost vanishing CC, addressing the "vacuum catastrophe" and the "cosmological constant problem". \\
+from which we can clearly conclude now that the only condition required to have a vanishing $\hat{\rho}_{total}$ is the first one in \eqref{eq:ZPE_con}, $\sum_{i} g_{i}m_{i}^4 = 0$. \\ \\ The vacuum energy density values are tabulated below where the leptons (x6) and quarks (x6) masses are lumped together.
+We note that the total expectation value of the vacuum energy density \textit{does not diverge}, is positive, but still quite large.
+In fact, we obtain a positive value of $ \hat{\rho}_{total} = 5.93\times 10^{44} $ J/m$^3$ (= $2.85\times 10^{7}$ GeV$^4$) and a corresponding CC value of $\Lambda = 4.84 \times 10^{-12}$ eV$^2$ using \cite{Carroll-2000} (Eqn 14)